-Hybrid workplaces are here to stay.
-So how can you adapt your internal comms efforts to match?
+How to adapt your internal comms efforts to the hybrid workplace

 The coronavirus pandemic changed a lot of things about how we live.
 Among the shifts was a massive impact on our conception of the modern workplace.